 How the list is “expanded” beyond the foods listed in the manuscript: Some foods are added because they are fiber foods and have near-0 calories or do not impact the HCG diet in a negative way.

 Food sensitivities: If you ever find a food item causing you issues or not agreeing with you, then do not eat it.
 Food sensitivities are often trigger foods or culprits for weight gain amongst other issues.

 A note about vegetable portions and calorie counts: Vegetables can vary depending on the type and brand (I know, it's surprising!)
 I have done my best to include the most accurate calorie and nutrition counts in this foods list, but please do you research and check the specific vegetable and brand that you are using.
 Read the complete Hcg Diet Vegetable Guide.

-Healthiest protein options: Fish is the healthiest and most recommended protein on the Hcg Diet food list.
+Healthiest protein options: Fish is the healthiest and most recommended protein of the Hcg foods list.
 Chicken is second, and beef is last.
-Seafood can vary in this hierarchy, depending on the food in question.
-Different types of fish offer different health and nutrition benefits while on the diet, and after.
+Seafood can vary in this hierarchy, depending on the specific food in question.
+Different types of fish offer different health and nutrition benefits.
 They are also often, half the calories compared to beef options.

 Grissini and bread sticks: Remember that not all grissini and breadsticks are created alike.
 Check your labels carefully and avoid these when eating out since they can be as high as 400+ calories.

 Why do we not include carbohydrates on this list?
 The Hcg Diet is not a low carbohydrate weight loss plan.
 In fact, whole carbohydrates from vegetables are encouraged, which is why there is such a long vegetable food list.